canalplus/rx-player/doc/v2_to_v3.md

 The ``timeFragment`` parameter has been completely removed.

-If you want to start at a precize point in the stream, you can use the ``startAt`` parameter instead, documented [here](./loadVideo_options.md#prop-startAt).
+If you want to start at a precize point in the content, you can use the ``startAt`` parameter instead, documented [here](./loadVideo_options.md#prop-startAt).

-If you want to end at a precize point in the stream, this has not been re-implemented as I do not know for now any usecase for that.
+If you want to end at a precize point in the content, this has not been re-implemented as I do not know for now any usecase for that.
 Please open an issue if you need that feature.